 Administrators have a lot of different choices when it comes to virtual desktop infrastructure.
 One may consider the differences between VDI software options and remote display protocols.
 Here, we will discuss some of the biggest problems faced by VDI admins to help you get things straight.

 Citrix XenApp is like a digital library where users can borrow software applications instead of having to install them on their computers.
-These applications run on a central server but appear as if they’re running on the user’s device.
+These applications run on a central server but appear to be running on the user’s device.
 On the other hand, Citrix XenDesktop gives users an entire computer desktop through the internet.
 This means users can access their desktop from anywhere, on any device.
 It’s like having your computer’s desktop in your pocket, accessible from anywhere.

 Ctrix Xenapp vs. Xendesktop